SrijitaT/StatisticsAssignment/README.md

 N.B. - systemA and systemB should be run simultaneously

 <b>For some reason localhost is not working when run the applications in two dockers.
-Please change "localhost" to "your machine's IP" in file systemA/server/rpcClient/index.js where thrift.createHttpConnection("localhost", 9090, options) is there.</b>
+Please change "localhost" to "your machine's IP" in file systemA/server/rpcClient/index.js where thrift.createHttpConnection("localhost", 9090, options) is being done.</b>

 From root directory<br>